-The Samsung Galaxy S21 is here, arriving in three similar but distinct flavors.
-And with about a $500 price difference between the top and bottom of the range, it's important to know what the differences are between them.
+There are a number of differences between the handsets, and with about a $500 price difference between the top and bottom of the range, it's important to know what they are.

 As this guide will show, the basic Galaxy S21 and the Galaxy S21 Plus are identical, save for display and battery sizes.
 The Galaxy S21 Ultra, however, sits in a class of its own with some of the best specs we've seen on a phone to date.